dfkassa/python-sdk/README.md

 async def from_block_shifted_callback(network, block_number):
-    # Save the block number you then should start with
+    # Save the block number you then should start with.
+    # This block number integer will used in main()
+    # for other runs
     print(
         "from_block updated for chain",
         network.chain_id,
         ":",
         block_number
     )

 async def main():